gustavoguichard/react-tiltshift/README.md

 You just need to pass the `src` prop.
 You can pass any attribute you'd normally pass to a `img` html tag.
 You can pass the following props to configure the effect:

+* aperture (0-100): the amount of area that is in focus.
+10 would mean one tenth of the image is sharp.
+* blur (0-10): the blur radius in pixels.
+Something between 1 or 2 usually gives the best results.
+* direction (“horizontal”, “vertical”, or 0-360): the direction of the effect with zero at right.
 * position (0-100): defines the point of focus.
-66 would be two thirds of the way in.
+50 would be the image middle.
-* blur (0-?): the blur radius in pixels.
-Something between 1 or 2 usually gives the best results.
-* focus (0-100): the amount of area that is in focus.
-10 would mean one tenth of the image is sharp.
-* smoothness (0-100): the amount of area between complete focus and complete blur.
+* sharpness (0-100): the amount of area between complete focus and complete blur.
 The lower the value, the “sharper” the fade.
-* direction (“horizontal”, “vertical”, or 0-360): the direction of the effect with zero at right.

 ##### Demo